What the MatILDa® material database offers

 Why GMT mbH is your ideal partner for materials data

-The proper handling of material data supports the realistic simulation within the scope of a material simulation.
+The proper handling of material data supports the realistic simulation within the scope of a FEM simulation.
 For more than twenty years the software MatILDa® has been continuously developed at GMT mbH.
 Thereby the employees of GMT contribute an extensive material and process knowledge and can advise you competently regarding the appropriate use of the material data.

 For 20+ years, we have been applying our expert knowledge to the MatILDa® materials database